Amy Zimmer from Sebastopol, CA writes in:

 Avoid the ticket line by buying your tickets online in advance.

 In the weeks before Maker Faire, there will be more and more information published to the Maker Faire site including schedules of demos, makers who’ll be attending, and information about transportation to/from the Faire.
 This will help you know what to expect to see, which should make the visit a little less overwhelming

 Using the schedule provided online and onsite at the Maker Faire, decide which demos and events are a must for you and your girls (diet Coke and Mentos at 12:30?
 Soft circuit demo at 11am?), and then plan your day around those.
 Know which maker and crafter booths you want to get to, and allot time to get to them between time-specific events.
 By all means, also allow time for unexpected things to catch your eye, but having a plan of attack can help you feel in-control.

-If you plan to shop in the Maker Shed and Bazaar Bizarre, do it early in the day.
+If you plan to shop in the Bazaar Bizarre and/or Maker Shed, do it early in the day.
 Sure, you’ll have to carry around your purchases with you, but this is when the crowds are smaller in these parts of the Faire.